AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 * Zoom tools (10)
 * Page navigation tools (11)

-There is no need to send a response to the Basecamp message, as the comments and decisions will be saved on the proof (as they are when reviewing a proof within Workfront Proof).
+There is no need to send a response to the [!DNL Basecamp] message, as the comments and decisions will be saved on the proof (as they are when reviewing a proof within [!DNL Workfront] Proof).

 ## Reviewing the Full-Page Proof&nbsp;

-You can display the full-page proof with all of the Workfront Proof normal functionality by clicking either the link in the message just above the miniproof or the fullscreen icon in the top right corner of the miniproof.
+You can display the full-page proof with all of the [!DNL Workfront] Proof normal functionality by clicking either the link in the message just above the miniproof or the fullscreen icon in the top right corner of the miniproof.

 The proof image is still the original size, but the page itself is wider than the miniproof page.

 The full-page proof shows:

-* The Add comments and Submit decision buttons (rather than the comments and decision icons shown on the miniproof) (1).
+* The [!UICONTROL Add comments] and [!UICONTROL Submit decision] buttons (rather than the comments and decision icons shown on the miniproof) (1).
 * More zooming and navigation tools than the miniproof (2).
-* The Go to Basecamp button in the top left corner of the proof.
+* The [!UICONTROL Go to Basecamp] button in the top left corner of the proof.
 Clicking this will take you back into your Basecamp account (3).

 ![ProofHQ_full_screen_view.png](assets/proofhq-full-screen-view-350x217.png)